 From Drones to Amazon-branded trucks to tie-ups with UPS/FedEx has allowed the Seattle-based company to push out the product in lightning-fast times.
 Embracing technology by introducing robotics and automation to reduce stacking and storing times has made the process a lot cleaner and efficient freeing up funds, time, and space with unprecedented speeds.

 Apart from the abovementioned measures, one has to look forward to implementing the latest technologies like Machine learning algorithms, Internet of Things (IoT), Big data analytics, Artificial Intelligence (AI), etc which may help to realize business value, significantly impact costing and increase efficiency.
 Improvements on the go and Agility will be the new fundamentals to drive growth and competitive advantage finding high priority on the list of long-term agendas for any organization to address the VUCA world.

 Supply Chain Management in the VUCA world – Global Scenario

 What sort of conditions is considered as VUCA in a global scenario?

-Many of such leader’s policies and actions of USA, India, China and Britain etc has increased Volatility, Uncertainty, Complexity and Ambiguity in global economics and ultimately impacts on Supply Chain.
+Many of such leader’s policies and actions of the USA, India, China, and Britain, etc has increased Volatility, Uncertainty, Complexity, and Ambiguity in global economics and ultimately impacts on Supply Chain.
 Further, all countries’ economy is interlinked due to the latest trend of outsourcing of work at the countries where labour and other resources are cheaper.
-Due to this, the entire world economy has faced the issue when Vuhan of China hits by Covid-19 outbreak.
+Due to this, the entire world economy has faced the issue when the Wuhan of China hits by the Covid-19 outbreak.